 Plant-based hyaluronic acid, obtained through biofermentation, is increasingly favored to meet the expectations of consumers concerned about the environmental impact of their beauty products.
 Some brands use vegan hyaluronic acid and eco-friendly packaging to deliver high-quality skincare while respecting the planet.

-Professional in-clinic treatments, such as intensive hydration protocols or anti-aging care, continue to incorporate hyaluronic acid to offer immediate and long-lasting results.
-The goal is to achieve Skin radiance.
-Peels combined with hyaluronic acid, hydrating masks, and high-concentration serum infusions are among the most requested treatments in clinics and spas.
+Professional in-clinic treatments, such as intense hydration protocols or anti aging care, continue to incorporate hyaluronic acid to deliver immediate and long lasting results.
+The goal is to achieve a radiance boost.

 Article written by Dr Romano Valeria